PrimeOrdinal/la-perla-beauty/README.md

 # Repository Settings

-On a MacOS system, run `git config core.ignorecase false` in order to use this repository with case sensitive file names which otherwise may result in diferences in behaviour to the Linux-based deployment tools.
+On a MacOS or Windows environment, run `git config core.ignorecase false` in order to use this repository with case sensitive file names which otherwise may result in diferences in behaviour to the Linux-based deployment tools.

 # Tools